mlebreuil/netbox-contract-utils/README.md

 ### create the dev container

 Create a netbox folder.
-clone your fork of the netbox-contract repository.
+clone the netbox-contract repository.
-Copy the utils/.devcontainer folder to your root directory.
+Copy the .devcontainer, requirement.txt, database-init.py, netbox-configuration.py and netbox-configuration-final.py folder/files to your root directory.
-Update the environment variables in the .devcontainer/env folder.

 Save the workspace definition file to the root of the netbox folder File > Save workspace as